The North Yorkshire family produced several notable civil engineers.

 His architectural partnership was dissolved and he moved (back) to London living in the family home -Treherne House, Hampstead, and was in business as a merchant in East Indian goods.

-He died at home when his clothes caught fire from an upset oil lamp.
-His inquest was widely repoorted in newspapers such as this article from The Dundee Courier 20th March 1882
+He died at home when his clothes caught fire from an upset oil lamp caused by his having an epileptic fit.
+His inquest was widely reported in newspapers such as this article from The Dundee Courier 20th March 1882